 What’s Damian Romano All About?

-In 2016, our agency gave birth to a completely fictional character who we fondly named Damian Romano.
+In 2016, our marketing agency gave birth to a completely fictional character who we fondly named Damian Romano.
 He wasn’t a real man, but he was the mysterious identity behind my direct email marketing campaign.

 Background & Strategies